thewca/wca-regulations/wca-guidelines_2012.md

     - 5b5) [CORRESPONDING] Example of a piece not fully placed: a 5x5x5 centre piece twisted in its spot
     - 5b5) [CORRESPONDING] Example of judging an attempt ending with a defective puzzle: A pyraminx with a detached tip may be reassembled in three states, one fully solved, and two "+2" states.
 A solve ending in such a position would be assigned a "+2" penalty.

-- 4f) The WCA Delegate should generate sufficient scrambles for the entire compeitition ahead of time, including spare scrambles for extra attempts.
+- 4f) The WCA Delegate should generate sufficient scrambles for the entire competition ahead of time, including spare scrambles for extra attempts.
 If he generates any additional scrambles, he must save them (see 1c3a in the Regulations).

 ## Article 6: Awards/prizes/honours